 Using the AdRotate Media Manager

-AdRotate has it’s own Media Manager where you can upload banner images and flash files to your banners folder.
+AdRotate and AdRotate Pro have their own Media Manager where you can upload banner images and some files to your ‘banners’ folder.
 This folder is by default located in /wp-content/banners/ and can be populated with your (s)FTP client or via the AdRotate Media Manager.
-Uploading is as easy as selecting the file and clicking Upload Image.
+Uploading is as easy as selecting the file and clicking Upload File.

-All available files will be listed in the dropdown menu for selecting images when editing an advert.
+All usable files will be listed in the dropdown menu for selecting images when editing an advert.
 They are also listed in the Media manager (including images from advertisers).

 This allows you to easily oversee which images you have and you can delete the ones you no longer need without having to log in with your (s)FTP client.